 Empowering Women, Job Training

-After a successful first year of funding for this program, this video and the results shared below show the difference that this programming is making to address the systemic issues of injustice that the women face in 30 rural villages.
+After a successful first year of funding for this program, this video and the results shared below show the difference that this programming is making to address the systemic issues of injustice that women face in 30 rural villages.

 Critical issues in these villages include the disempowerment of women, human trafficking, and high rates of alcoholism and drug abuse.
 Poverty requires women to find new sources of income.
-The women need training, coaching and support in order to establish entrepreneurial businesses.
+The women need training, coaching, and support in order to establish entrepreneurial businesses.

 For more than 30 years, Sister-led St Joseph’s Social Service Center has empowered the poor and marginalized in this region.
 The key to their success has been to engage women in educational, vocational, and self-help programs that change their views.
 The programs they offer and the support they provide are well attended.